 Okra Salad

-Okra Salad with Japanese Style – A Simple Summer Side Dish
+Japanese Okra Salad (Goma-ae Style) – A Simple Summer Side Dish

 When summer rolls around, one of the vegetables I always grab at the farmers market is okra.
 It’s fresh, affordable, and quick to cook.
 I know the texture, especially that signature sliminess can be a hit or miss, especially with kids.
 But to my surprise, my 5-year-old started eating okra after I made this dish!